debora-be/broker-clj/README.md

 SELECT * FROM brokers;
 ```

-Tests run automatically whenever the container is up.
+There is one container for unitary testing that runs automatically whenever it is up.

-# Requests
+## Requests

 Access the endpoints through the following routes and parameters: